 Section 4(t) requires “identify IoT cybersecurity criteria for a consumer labeling program” and may consider “a consumer labeling program may be operated in conjunction with or modeled after any similar existing government programs”.

-As a member of the ioXt Alliance, NowSecure is an ioXt Authorized Lab that helped write the IoT-connected mobile app security standards.
-NowSecure provides fast turnaround, high-quality results and collaborative assistance to quickly complete ioXt compliance certification.
+As a member of the ioXt Alliance, NowSecure is an ioXt Authorized Lab that co-authored the IoT-connected mobile app security standards.
+NowSecure provides fast turnaround, high-quality results, and collaborative assistance to quickly complete ioXt compliance certification.
 With this experience, NowSecure is well equipped to help agencies solve for the upcoming IoT compliance requirements.